bozhinvi/Data-Science-Toolbox/README.md

 # Data-Science-Toolbox
-This is a repository based on a course I took in 2017 at the GSE in barcelona.
+This is a repository based on a summer school course I took in 2017 at the Barcelona School of Economics.